 - Sources that are destined for reuse, include sources for re-encapsulation, to be incorporated into Best Theratronics self-contained irradiators or teletherapy machines. - Sources that are transferred to other manufacturers for recycling.
-These sources are shipped to other suppliers or manufacturers of Co-60 sources, where the capsules will be cut open and the radioactive material reused in the manufacturing of new sources for other purposes.

-• Sources that are destined for disposal are transferred to licensed disposal facilities, such as Canadian Nuclear Laboratories in Chalk River, ON for long-term storage and disposal.
+These sources are shipped to other suppliers or manufacturers of Co-60 sources, where the capsules will be cut open and the radioactive material reused in the manufacturing of new sources for other purposes. - Sources that are destined for disposal are transferred to licensed disposal facilities, such as Canadian Nuclear Laboratories, for long-term storage and eventual disposal.

-In 2019, a total source activity of 9838 TBq was diverted from the disposal stream and reused or recycled according to Best Theratronics' end-of-life management program.
-Legacy sources, with a total activity of 548 TBq, were transferred to Canadian Nuclear Laboratories (CNL) for disposal.
-The graph below indicates the activity breakdown of the managed sources between 2015-2019.
+In 2020, a total source activity of 3248 TBq was diverted from the disposal stream and reused or recycled according to Best Theratronics' end-of-life management program.
+The graph below indicates the activity breakdown of the managed sources between 2016-2020.
 Values above each year indicate the total activity managed in the respective year.